tdhopper/c.tdhopper.com/content/post/welcome-page.md

 # 👋 Hey, I'm Tim Hopper!

-I'm an experienced machine learning engineer and Python developer.
-I specialize in machine learning platforms, Python developer tooling, and cloud infrastructure.
-For over 10 years, I've helped companies solve business problems with machine learning in domains such as banking, cybersecurity, and weather forecasting.
+I'm an experienced machine learning platform engineer and Python developer.
 You can check out my resume at [resume.tdhopper.com](https://resume.tdhopper.com).

+For over 10 years, I've helped companies solve business problems with machine learning in domains such as banking, cybersecurity, environmental science, and weather forecasting.
+I see my role as helping data scientists and researchers shorten feedback loops and spend time on their business problems (instead of fussing with cloud resources).

+I'm also excited about developer productivity, especially in Python development.
+I am (slowly) working on an [ebook on Python developer tooling](https://pydevtools.com) and like to help teams use Python more effectively.

 ✍🏻 **Writings**: